Football: Sevilla edge Manchester United to reach Europa League final

 United were the only English club to reach a continental semi-final this season after Manchester City were dumped out of the Champions League by Lyon on Saturday.

-Ole Gunnar Solskjaer's side may ask themselves how they allowed this one to slip through their fingers.
+Ole Gunnar Solskjaer's side may ask themselves how they allowed this one to slip through their fingers though.

+"The keeper's had a fantastic game.
+Of course it's disappointing that we don't score.
+We know we have players who have the quality to score, but that's the game," Solskjaer said.

+"You could see how tired they were towards the end.
+Tired legs, tired minds."

 Fred had a chance to make it 2-0 for United on the counter-attack but in a wildly open first half, Sevilla levelled when Suso swept in Sergio Reguilon's low cross.